rocketlabdelta/info-central/_recovery/deployment-bags.md

 ## Pilot Chute and Suspension Line Stow Loops

-{% media /images/deploybag_rm7.jpg|Pilot chute attached to a deployment bag %}
+{% picture path: '/images/deploybag_rm7.jpg', caption: 'Pilot chute attached to a deployment bag' %}

 Some deployment bags use a pilot chute to pull the bag off the main parachute, as shown above which has an 18” pilot chute.
 Before the bag can be pulled off the parachute the bridle and suspension lines are pulled tight and away from the faster descending rocket.